unibo-fc-internships/docker-volumes-plugin/docs/usage.rst

 - ``first``: Selects the first server in the list (not recommended).
 - ``selected``: Allows you to specify the server that will host the volume, using ``-o drive=<storage>``
     - ``storage`` is the server address that will host the volume.
-As specified in the :ref:`plugin-configuration` section.
+As specified in the :ref:`installation` section.
         example: ``-o drive=storage1:/mnt/volume1``
     - if ``storage`` is uncomplete, the plugin will search for the first server that starts with the given string.
         example: ``-o drive=storage1`` will search for the first server that starts with ``storage1``.